eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-mapping.md

  * @param {string} [textPayload] - The external mapped String
  * @param {ArrayBuffer} [bytePayload] - The external mapped bytes as ArrayBuffer
  * @param {string} [contentType] - The returned Content-Type
- * @returns {ExternalMessage} externalMessage - the mapped external message or <code>null</code> if the message could/should not be mapped
+ * @returns {ExternalMessage} externalMessage -
+ *  the mapped external message
+ *  or <code>null</code> if the message could/should not be mapped */
- */
-let buildExternalMsg = function(headers, textPayload, bytePayload, contentType) {
+function buildExternalMsg(headers, textPayload, bytePayload, contentType) {

     let externalMsg = {};
     externalMsg.headers = headers;